1 9 6 0 – 1 9 6 3 (UK/Canada)

 Both animals lived along a riverbank and shared adventures with their neighbours – a guinea pig, a raccoon, a squirrel, a chipmunk, a frog, a toad, a vampire bat (ok, we just made that one up) and various weasels and skunks.

-The stars of the show were real animals, who were shown moving around in miniature boats, cars, balloons and airplanes and their homes were fully furnished with animal size furniture.
+The stars of the show were real animals, who were shown moving around in miniature boats, cars, balloons and aeroplanes and their homes were fully furnished with animal size furniture.

 The concept was to create a programme that was non-violent and highly entertaining, that kids would love, and that their parents could watch with them.